Dana Bash: Early life and education

-Bash was born Dana Ruth Schwartz in Manhattan, New York City, into a Jewish family, to Frances (née Weinman) Schwartz, an author and educator in Jewish studies, and Stuart Schwartz, an ABC News producer who served as the senior broadcast producer for Good Morning America.
-She grew up living in Washington, D.C., and New Jersey.
-Bash attended Pascack Hills High School in Montvale, New Jersey.
+Bash was born Dana Ruth Schwartz in Manhattan into a Jewish family, to Frances (née Weinman) Schwartz, an author and educator in Jewish studies, and Stuart Schwartz, an ABC News producer who served as the senior broadcast producer for Good Morning America.
+Bash's maternal grandmother, Teri Vidor Weinman, and her family were Hungarian Jews.
+Weinman escaped to the U.S. with her husband in October 1941, but her parents and sister were murdered at Auschwitz concentration camp after the occupation of Hungary in 1944.

+Bash moved with her family to Teaneck, New Jersey, and shortly thereafter to Washington, D.C., returning to Montvale, New Jersey, as a preteen.
+Bash attended Pascack Hills High School in Montvale.
 She graduated cum laude with a bachelor's degree in political communications from George Washington University.
 While at college, she interned at NBC, CBS, and CNN.
-On May 12, 2018, Bash received an honorary Doctorate of Humane Letters from Franklin Pierce University in Rindge, New Hampshire.
+In May 2018, Bash received an honorary Doctorate of Humane Letters from Franklin Pierce University in Rindge, New Hampshire.

 Career

-After college, Bash joined CNN as a producer of their weekend programs such as Late Edition, Evans & Novak, and Inside Politics (later occasionally appearing on-air in the absence of regular host John King).
-Later, she began producing programming specializing in coverage of the United States Senate where she would eventually become CNN's Chief Congressional Correspondent.
-In 2021, Bash joined Jake Tapper to become co-host of CNN's Sunday morning show State of The Union.
+After college, Bash joined CNN as a producer of their weekend programs such as Late Edition, Evans & Novak, and Inside Politics (later occasionally filling in for regular host John King).
+Later, she began producing programming specializing in coverage of the United States Senate, eventually becoming CNN's Chief Congressional Correspondent.

 Bash was one of the women honored at Elle magazine's 2014 "Women in Washington Power List" event.

 Bash was host of the 2019 Democratic presidential primary debate where Kamala Harris was noted for making her "that little girl was me" statement to Joe Biden.

+In 2021, Bash joined Jake Tapper to become co-host of CNN's Sunday morning show State of The Union.

+In April 2023, CNN announced that Bash would succeed John King as solo anchor of Inside Politics.

+In 2024, she co-moderated a Republican primary debate in Iowa alongside Tapper between Nikki Haley and Ron DeSantis.
+She also co-moderated the 2024 presidential debate between Donald Trump and Joe Biden, also alongside Tapper.

+In 2024, Hanover Square Press published her book, written with David Fisher, about the 1872 Louisiana gubernatorial election.
+It is titled America's Deadliest Election: The Shocking True Story of the Election that Changed American History.